whitneyburton/portfolios/students/1611-front/hugh-morrison/20170303-hugh-morrison-m2.markdown

 ### 2Do-Box-Pivot

 2Do-Box-Pivot is an evolved linked list.
-We added several features to our mod-1 linked lists, and we refactored using es6, we tested heavilyusing selenium webdriver, and we made sure it was accessible to all.
+We added several features to our mod-1 linked lists, and we refactored using es6, we tested heavil yusing selenium webdriver, and we made sure it was accessible to all.

 * [GitHub URL](https://github.com/hmorri32/2-do-box)
 * [Original Assignment](http://frontend.turing.io/projects/2DoBox-Pivot)